HEnquist/wasapi-rs/README.md

 | `loopback` | Shows how to simultaneously capture and render sound, with separate threads for capture and render. |
 | `record` | Records audio from the default device, and saves the raw samples to a file. |

-## Documentation
-The generated documentation is hosted on [GitHub Pages](https://henquist.github.io/wasapi-rs/).
-This is because the documentation must be built on Windows, and [docs.rs](https://docs.rs/crate/wasapi) only builds on Linux.

-The pages are generated from the branch `docs`.